TGITS/docker-compose-examples/postgresql-docker-compose-examples/README.md

 On the first connection, you will have to configure Metabase.
 As you can see in the first screenshot, the first screen is not necessarily in English (in French in my case, which corresponds to my locale).
-However you can choose the appropriate language for your conifguration in the next screen.
+However you can choose the appropriate language for your configuration in the next screen.
-On this first screen, you just have to clic on the button.
+On this first screen, you just have to click on the button.

 ![First connection to Metabase - Configuration (1/7)](./pics/accessing_pg_with_metabase_001.png)